A history of sushi in Japan

 Where did Japanese sushi originate?

-Who invented sushi in Japan?
-Well, the first dish resembling that ancient nare-zushi meal came from the area around Lake Biwa, which is Japan’s largest freshwater lake.
+The first dish resembling sushi was an ancient nare-zushi meal, which originated in Southeast Asia, around Lake Biwa - Japan’s largest freshwater lake.
 It’s located on the outskirts of Kyoto, which was Japan’s capital for around 1,000 years, until Tokyo took over in 1869.

 The people who made this nare sushi did so with golden carp (“funa” in Japanese).
 They packed salted rice around the fish and placed it all under weights, sometimes for as long as a year.